Silvana741/gpu_utilization/README.md

 ## 📖 Project Overview

 Efficient resource management in GPU clusters requires accurate forecasts of utilization and power consumption.
-This project benchmarks a wide range of forecasting approaches on a dataset of 243 GPU jobs training Inception v4 network, sampled at 10-second intervals.
+This project benchmarks a wide range of forecasting approaches on a dataset of 243 GPU jobs training Inception v4 network, sampled at 10-second intervals, originating from the [MIT Supercloud Dataset](https://github.com/MIT-AI-Accelerator/MIT-Supercloud-Dataset).
 The models are evaluated on short-horizon predictions (5–6 minutes ahead), both with and without exogenous variables such as GPU memory utilization, temperature, and power draw.

 The repository is organized to enable reproducibility of the full pipeline: preprocessing, feature engineering, model training, evaluation, and results visualization.